-The challenge is not the technology - new and enhanced CI/CD and other automation/orchestration tools continuously come into the software marketplace.
-Rather, it is staffing and the organizational culture and adherence to legacy processes that is impairing customers' shift to DevSecOps.
+The challenge is not the technology but the organizational culture and adherence to legacy processes that is impairing customers' shift to DevSecOps.
 In general, developers resist picking up operations tasks while operations SRE staff seek to fill that void.
-The availability of staffing and skills will continue to be a challenge for IT executives throughout 2024.
+The availability of staffing and skills will continue to be a challenge for IT executives throughout 2025.
 These constraints cause a redefinition of processes and tasks.
-As part of this analysis, compliance and security will have to become more integrated into the DevOps-DevSecOps processes - so that they will not become bottlenecks for new applications.
+As part of this analysis, compliance and security will have to become more integrated into the DevOps- DevSecOps processes - so that they will not become bottlenecks for new applications.

 No-code/low-code development will gain more adherents and be adopted over time as new genAI tools come to market.
-While many think genAI may be a coding backlog panacea, others are fearful of the unknown consequences of new tools and technologies.
-The challenge is clear: businesses must overcome reservoirs of deep-seated organizational resistance to change - and the acceptance of new, and expanded, roles and responsibilities for application developers - while ensuring governance is in place to protect against unexpected consequences.
+In the past year genAI has demonstrated that it can be a coding productivity tool.
+RFG expects it to gain more traction in enterprises in 2025.
+The challenge to genAI code development adoption is ensuring governance, privacy and security measures are in place to protect against unexpected consequences.

 DataOps, an automated, process-oriented methodology, is a needed counterpart to the more well-understood DevSecOps.
-RFG expects genAI to play a major role and help drive DataOps adoption.
+RFG expects genAI to play a major role and help drive DataOps adoption as well.
 RFG is convinced that customers will come to see the benefits of using DataOps in coming years because of its potential to improve data quality and to reduce data-analytics cycle-times.
 We expect that DataOps will be more widely adopted by 2030.